juliansgottfried/Dengue/README.md

 1. Within the directory on your computer, create a folder for each fitting run.
 Name each folder "run_month\_day\_x", where "x" is a lowercase letter identifying each run.
 Sequences of runs should have contiguous identifying letters.

-2. Inside each folder place a data file "dataset.csv" and an object file "object.R".
+2. Inside each folder, place a data file "dataset.csv" and an object file "object.R".
 See the files within "example_files" for minimal examples.

 3. Run "bash upload.sh".
 Answer the prompts.
 You will need your cluster password.